daspecster/connotation/README.md

           b = or (gethash word bad) 0
 ```

 We also need to be able to rate words in different classes.
-Graham's spam detection is only using only one class, `spam` (and the implicit class `not spam`).
+Graham's spam detection is only using one class, `spam` (and the implicit class `not spam`).
 We need to extend his system four-fold:

 * `positive` (and `not positive`)
 * `negative` (and `not negative`)